LiaoLabATDartmouth/BIOLOG_Data_Processing/README.md

 To use a more stringent R² cutoff, run the following command:
 `python3 biolog_proc.py --min_r2 0.95`

---max_trials: Specifies the maximum number of trial attempts for initial guesses during the growth curve model fitting process.
+--max_trials: Specifies the maximum number of trial attempts for initial guesses during growth curve fitting.
 The default value is 50.
 To increase the number of trial attempts, run the following command:
 `python3 biolog_proc.py --max_trials 100`